ovh/the-bastion/doc/sphinx/administration/bastion_conf.rst

 If ``true``, display their last login information on connection to your users.

-.. _allowUTF8:
+.. _fanciness:

-allowUTF8
+fanciness
 *********

-:Type: ``boolean``
+:Type: ``string``

-:Default: ``true``
+:Default: ``full``

-When ``true``, The Bastion will use some UTF-8 characters on the output, for a more pleasant experience (for warnings, critical messages, etc.).
-Note that if the terminal doesn't advertise UTF-8 support, UTF-8 will not be used, even when enabled here.
+Customize to which extent the text output by the program will use decorations to enhance human-friendliness and highlight warnings or critical messages.
+Note that if a given session's terminal doesn't advertise UTF-8 support, UTF-8 will not be used, regardless of what is set here.

+- "none": Text will only consist of us-ascii characters
+- "basic": UTF-8 characters will be used to draw tables, instead of ---'s, among other things
+- "full": Some emoticons may appear to highlight important messages

 .. _interactiveModeAllowed: